Siege of Deir ez-Zor (2014–2017): Summer 2017: Breaking the siege

 During May and June 2017, the Syrian Arab Army established control over most of the southern part of Raqqa province, as well as the Eastern Qalamoun Mountains.
 In mid-July, Syrian forces launched a campaign in Central Syria targeting ISIL strongholds in the provinces of Homs and Hama.
 On 27 August, the Army launched a major offensive along the Sukhnah-Deir ez-Zor highway.
 The next day, the Army, with the help of Russian air strikes, came within 66 kilometers of the surrounded city.
 In the morning of 29 August, the Syrian forces launched a surprise attack in the western part of Deir ez-Zor, targeting ISIL's positions in the strategic Panorama area.
 On 31 August, the Syrian Arab Army established full control over the strategic mountain of Bishiri, west of Deir ez-Zor city.
 The offensive was accompanied by Russian air strikes on ISIL positions.
-Syrian and Russian aviation carried out a joint air attack on an ISIL command center in the al-Rashdiyah district of Deir Ezzor.
+Syrian and Russian aviation carried out a joint air attack on an ISIL command center in the al-Rashdiyah district of Deir ez-Zor.
 By 31 August, the Syrian Army, headed by elite Tiger Forces, had advanced to within 50 kilometers of Deir ez-Zor from Sukhna in the east.

 During the first days of September 2017, the Syrian Army and its allies had reached the 137th Brigade base and were battling to reach the troops besieged inside.
 It was later reported that they had come within 3 km of reaching the nearest Army positions around the base.
 The siege was broken on 5 September 2017, at around 14:00 local time, when government forces met with elements of the 137th Brigade.
 The Deir ez-Zor airport continued to be besieged until it was relieved four days later, on 9 September.

 The breaking of the ISIL siege of the city was met with scenes of celebration as civilians exchanged congratulations and fired celebratory gunshots into the air.
-According to one resident, people would "prefer the regime over Daesh" in the hopes that breaking of the siege could mean the gradual return of life to Deir ez-Zor, and along with it basic supplies.
+According to one resident, people would "prefer the government over Daesh" in the hopes that breaking of the siege could mean the gradual return of life to Deir ez-Zor, and along with it basic supplies.

 Aftermath – Battle for Deir ez-Zor city

-On 14 September 2017, the Syrian Army launched an offensive to recapture the remaining ISIL-held districts of Deir ez-Zor city, capturing the district of Al-Baghiliyah.
-On 17 October, the Syrian Army secured a perimeter surrounding the ISIL-controlled half of the city, encircling the remaining ISIL forces in eastern Deir ez-Zor.
+On 14 September 2017, the Syrian Army launched an offensive to recapture the remaining ISIL-held districts of Deir ez-Zor city, reportedly capturing the district of Al-Baghiliyah.
+On 17 October, the Syrian Army said it had secured a perimeter surrounding the ISIL-controlled half of the city, encircling the remaining ISIL forces in eastern Deir ez-Zor.
 Subsequently, the Syrian Army launched an operation to recapture the entire city from ISIL.
 On 3 November 2017, the Syrian Army fully recaptured Deir ez-Zor city and its surroundings from ISIL.
 On 17 November, Syrian Government forces captured Hawijat Kati Island, to the north of Deir ez-Zor city, fully bringing the rest of Deir ez-Zor and its outskirts under their control.